bitcoinwords/bitcoinwords.github.io/_posts/2019-04-11-bitcoin-is-a-weapon-2019.md

   - Hector Rosenkrans
   - CY19 Q2

 excerpt: Hector Rosenkrans looks at his own life experiences and tells 	us why Bitcoin is a weapon to take the power back.
+Posted April 11, 2019.

 defaults:
   # _posts